j-goodz/consensys_final/design_pattern_desicions.md

 #### Modifiers

-// This modifier ensures the called is the actual bounty owner. verifyBountyOwner
+verifyBountyOwner - This modifier ensures the called is the actual bounty owner.

-// This modifier ensures the state of the bounty is open if changes are to be made to it. verifyState
+verifyState - This modifier ensures the state of the bounty is open if changes are to be made to it.

-// Ensure the bounty poster has enough funds to pay the bounty amount. verifyBalance
+verifyBalance - Ensure the bounty poster has enough funds to pay the bounty amount.

-// Makes sure the call is to an existing bounty. verifyBountyExists
+verifyBountyExists - Makes sure the call is to an existing bounty.

-// Makes sure the call is to an existing bounty submission. verifySubmissionExists
+verifySubmissionExists - Makes sure the call is to an existing bounty submission.

-// Ensures the isStopped boolean is false before allowing the function to execute. stoppedInEmergency
+stoppedInEmergency - Ensures the isStopped boolean is false before allowing the function to execute.

-// Ensures onlly the contract owner can call functions with this modifier. onlyAuthorized
+onlyAuthorized - Ensures onlly the contract owner can call functions with this modifier.